pepopo978/Cursive/README.md

 EXAMPLE: `/cursive target Icicles|HIGHEST_HP` will target the enemy with the highest HP in range of the spell Icicles.

+can also do it only if you don't have a target already:
+`/run if not UnitName("target") then SlashCmdList.CURSIVE("target Icicles|HIGHEST_HP") end`

 ## Priority Options

 - HIGHEST_HP - Target highest HP enemy without a curse first.